benfrick/docs-portfolio/src/commerce/search/api_search.md

 ### Rules

 Search rules play a key role in determining search results and rankings.
 Rules are administered in the Apollo rule management tool.
-Authorized users can add actions to rules that boost products to the top, bury products at the end and exclude products from search results.
+Authorized users can add actions to rules that boost products to the top and/or bury products at the end of search results.
+Actions can also exclude products completely.

 Rules are triggered either by customer activity such as searching for a particular keyword or by context, such as an attribute that a product is assigned.
 The two rule types are Grid Wall and Navigation.
 Grid Wall rules are used to build a product wall of related products.
 They allow a rule administrator to curate exactly what products to display for an experience in a particular geography.
 Navigation rules are used to build a dynamic navigation filter tree based on filter.
 For instance, clicking the Gender filter triggers another search that uses a Navigation rule that might return the "girls", "boys", "womens" and "mens" filters.